 An often forgotten part of the Christmas Story.
 Jesus's naming ceremony and some very special things said about him.

 The Story in the Bible

-On the eighth day, when it was time to circumcise him, he was named Jesus, the name the angel had given him before he had been conceived.
-When the time of their purification according to the Law of Moses had been completed, Joseph and Mary took him to Jerusalem to present him to the Lord (as it is written in the Law of the Lord, 'Every firstborn male is to be consecrated to the Lord'), and to offer a sacrifice in keeping with what is said in the Law of the Lord: 'a pair of doves or two young pigeons.'
+When eight days were fulfilled to circumcise him, his name was called Jesus, which was given by the angel before he was conceived in the womb.
+When the days of their purification according to the Law of Moses were fulfilled, they brought him up to Jerusalem, to present him to the Lord (as it is written in the Law of the Lord, "Every male who opens the womb will be called holy to the Lord"), and to offer a sacrifice according to that which is said in the Law of the Lord, "A pair of turtledoves, or two young pigeons."

-There was also a prophetess, Anna, the daughter of Phanuel, of the tribe of Asher.
-She was very old; she had lived with her husband seven years after her marriage, and then was a widow until she was eighty-four.
-She never left the temple but worshiped night and day, fasting and praying.
-Coming up to them at that very moment, she gave thanks to God and spoke about the child to all who were looking forward to the redemption of Jerusalem.
+There was one Anna, a prophetess, the daughter of Penuel, of the tribe of Asher (she was of a great age, having lived with a husband seven years from her virginity, and she had been a widow for about eighty-four years), who did not depart from the temple, worshipping with fastings and petitions night and day.
+Coming up at that very hour, she gave thanks to God, and spoke of him to all those who were looking for the redemption of Jerusalem.

 The History behind Jesus going to the Temple, Anna and Simeon in the Christmas Story

 Circumcision, as part of the naming ceremony for baby boys, was required by Jewish law and still is today.
 It is done to remind Jewish people of the agreement that God made with a man called Abraham in the Old Testament of the Bible.
 It normally takes place on the 8th day after birth and during the ceremony the baby is officially named.